drbeco/xadreco/.github/BECOSYSTEMS_CODE_OF_CONDUCT.md

 ## License

 To the extent possible under law, the BecoSystems team has waived all copyright and related or neighboring rights to BecoSystems Code of Conduct.
-This work is published from the Brazil.
+This work is published from Brazil.

 * [Text Published as Public Domain License CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/)
 * [Original text reference](https://thoughtbot.com/open-source-code-of-conduct)